ashepherd/film-journal/_drafts/xmas/2023/2023-12-06-2023-xmas-challenge-worst-santa.md

 My worst Santa is Gary Sinise as the gun-running truck driver, Gabriel who decides to orchestrate a robbery of a casino on Christmas Eve.
 Why is he the worst?
 Surely there are worse Santas.
 Well, THIS Santa decides to rip off an _indian_ casino, and so for this assault on my indigenous peoples of Michigan, Gabriel takes the prize.

+{% include image.html id="indians" style="max-height: 300px" %}

 Gary plays an over-the-hill, truck-driving grunge fan in the year 2000.
-This Eddie Vedder on bath salts is brutish, egotistcial, and clueless who dmeonstrates zero skills to lead a crew in criminal activity saves for TWO qualifications
+This Eddie Vedder on bath salts is brutish, egotistcial, and clueless who demonstrates zero skills to lead a crew in criminal activity saves for TWO qualifications

-1. an uncanny ability steer an Olbsmobile Cutlass on the snowy Michigan backroads, and;
+1. an uncanny ability steer an Oldsmobile Cutlass on the snowy Michigan backroads, and;
 2. ......he is an expert **dart chucker**.

 {% include image.html id="gary-dart" style="max-height: 168px" %}